epfl-ada/ada-2022-project-adaandthelovelaces/README.md

 	For each article and for each outgoing links on the article:
 	- Calculate y-position of the link inside the HTML page, using the **Selenium** Python library

-	- Determine the section in which the link is located, using XXX
+	- Determine the section in which the link is located, using the same library

 	- Store the results in the extended table _links_